Alanthink/blog/_posts/2018-06-09-Multiplicative_vs_additive.md

 \end{align*},
 $$

-where the last but second inequality is due Hoeffding's lemma.
+where the last but second inequality is due to Hoeffding's lemma.
 By letting $t = 4\epsilon$, we get

 $$
 \begin{equation*}